hermnchn/blog/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me either on Linkedin or Twitter.

 Status: Currently, trying to resolve unknown issue between VSCode, GitHub, and GitHub Desktop.
 Seems like GitHub Desktop was setup correctly; doubt problem lies with GitHub so it's either VSCode or Git.
 Double-checking documentation for VSCode; might have missed something.
 Git is good tho.
+Possible fixed didn't work since no files where uploaded here from local drive.

 <!---
 hermnchn/hermnchn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.